-Following a national referendum and enactment of legislation by the government of the United Kingdom, the United Kingdom formally withdrew from the EU on January 31, 2020 and entered into a transition period.
-On December 24, 2020, the United Kingdom and the EU announced that they had agreed to the terms of their future trading relationship in the EU-UK Trade and Cooperation Agreement ("TCA"), which became binding on both the EU and the United Kingdom on January 1, 2021, and was entered into force on May 1, 2021.
-While agreement on the terms of the TCA has avoided a "no deal" Brexit scenario, and provides in principle for quota- and tariff-free trading of goods, it is nevertheless expected that the TCA will result in the creation of non-tariff barriers (such as increased shipping and regulatory costs and complexities) to the trade in goods between the United Kingdom and the EU.
+Following a national referendum and enactment of legislation by the government of the United Kingdom (UK), the UK formally withdrew from the EU on January 31, 2020 and entered into a transition period.
+On December 24, 2020, the UK and the EU announced that they had agreed to the terms of their future trading relationship in the EU-UK Trade and Cooperation Agreement (TCA), which became binding on both the EU and the UK on January 1, 2021, and was entered into force on May 1, 2021.
+While the TCA avoided a "no deal" Brexit scenario, and provides in principle for quota- and tariff-free trading of goods, the new relationship has resulted in the creation of non-tariff barriers (such as increased shipping and regulatory costs and complexities) to the trade in goods between the UK and the EU.
 Further, the TCA does not provide for the continued free movement of services between the UK and the EU and imposes additional restrictions on the free movement of people between the UK and the EU.
 The TCA includes provisions affecting pharmaceutical businesses (including on customs and tariffs).
 In addition, there are some specific provisions concerning pharmaceuticals.
-These include the mutual recognition of Good Manufacturing Practice (GMP) inspections of manufacturing facilities for medicinal products and GMP documents issued.
-The TCA does not, however, contain wholesale mutual recognition of UK and EU pharmaceutical regulations and product standards, and it can be expected that there may be divergent local requirements in the UK from the EU in the future, which may impact our clinical and development activities that occur in the UK in the future.
-Similarly, clinical trial submissions and data for activity in the UK will not be able to be bundled with those of EU countries within the EMA Clinical Trial Information System (CTIS), adding further complexity, cost and potential risk to our future clinical and development activity in the U
+These include the mutual recognition of Good Manufacturing Practice (GMP) inspections of manufacturing facilities for medicinal product standards, and it can be expected that there may be divergent local requirements in the UK form the EU in the future, which may impact our clinical and development activities that occur in the UK in the future.
+Similarly, clinical trial submissions and data for activity in the UK will not be able to be bundled with those of EU countries within the EMA Clinical Trial Information System (CTIS), adding further complexity, cost and potential risk to our future clinical and development activity in the UK.
+Significant political and economic uncertainty remains about how much the relationship between the UK and EU will differ as a result of the UK's withdrawal.

-The United Kingdom's withdrawal from the EU and the associated uncertainty has had and may continue to have a significant adverse effect on global economic conditions and the stability of global financial markets, and could significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
+The UK's withdrawal from the EU and the associated uncertainty has had and may continue to have a significant adverse effect on global economic conditions and the stability of global financial markets, and could significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Asset valuations, currency exchange rates and credit ratings may be especially subject to increased market volatility.
+The UK has also experienced significant political instability in 2022, which has seen three different Prime Ministers hold office.
 Any of these factors could have a significant adverse effect on our business, financial condition, results of operations and prospects.

-Further, the United Kingdom's withdrawal from the EU has resulted in the relocation of the EMA from the United Kingdom to the Netherlands.
+Further, the UK's withdrawal from the EU has resulted in the relocation of the EMA from the United Kingdom to the Netherlands.
 This relocation has caused, and may continue to cause, disruption in the administrative and medical scientific links between the EMA and the U.K. Medicines and Healthcare products Regulatory Agency, including delays in granting clinical trial authorization or marketing authorization, disruption of importation and export of active substance and other components of new drug formulations, and disruption of the supply chain for clinical trial product and final authorized formulations.
-The cumulative effects of the disruption to the regulatory framework may add considerably to the development lead time to marketing authorization and commercialization of products in the EU and/or the United Kingdom.
+The cumulative effects of the disruption to the regulatory framework may add considerably to the development lead time to marketing authorization and commercialization of products in the EU and/or the UK.